trendless/chtmlrelay/doc/source/related.rst

 You can check out the `'chatmail' tag in the support.delta.chat forum <https://support.delta.chat/tag/chatmail>`_ and ask to get added to a non-public support chat for debugging issues.

-We know of two work-in-progress alternative implementation efforts:
+We know of three work-in-progress alternative implementation efforts:

 -  `Mox <https://github.com/mjl-/mox>`_: A Golang email server. `Work is in progress <https://github.com/mjl-/mox/issues/251>`_ to modify